Migrate to UK

 • Once you get a PR visa, your family can join you in the UK.

-Eligibility Criteria for Immigration to the UK
+Eligibility Criteria for Immigration to UK

 • You need to have a job offer from a UK employer.